 Clubs encourage students to pursue a long-held interest or try something new as an extra-curricular activity.
 They provide an opportunity for meaningful learning and growth, for students to build new skills and be part of cross-grade communities.
 Students propose new clubs based on their interests.
 Current clubs include Debate, the Girl Up Club, GSA (Gender and Sexuality Alliance), the Israel Affairs Club, the Heschel Harmonizers (our a cappella group), the Living Poets Society, and Mock Trial.
 View a full list and description of this year’s clubs.

-Student Government Association (SGA): The SGA is charged with working towards cultivating a community at Heschel that reflects our school's mission statement and is grounded in our school's values.
+Student Government (SG): The SG is charged with working towards cultivating a community at Heschel that reflects our school's mission statement and is grounded in our school's values.
 Responsibilities include creating and implementing dynamic educational, social, and experiential programming for the Heschel community, serving as liaisons and voices for students to the administration, partnering with deans to focus on grade-specific programming and concerns.

 Va'adat Hesed leads our communal commitment to Hesed (compassion) and Tzedek (justice) through advocacy, education, volunteerism, and tzedakah.
 Responsibilities include: identifying causes and projects, creating and implementing educational and experiential Hesed programming for the Heschel community, serving as a voice for students in matters of Hesed, and leading and participating in school-sponsored projects.